zkoss/zk-mvvm-book/client_mvvm/README.md

 Deferred Binding is no longer supported.
 This feature is to avoid unnecessary AU requests (data updates).
-Since client MVVM does those bindings on the client-side, it doesn\'t require such an update.
+Since client MVVM does those bindings on the client-side, it doesn't require such an update.

 ``` xml
 <textbox value="@bind(vm.text1)">